 Accretion of contingent acquisition consideration.
 Total accretion of contingent acquisition consideration accretion expense increased from zero for the year ended December 31, 2014 to \$3.3 million for the year ended December 31, 2015.
-In connection with the Water Acquisition, Antero Midstream has agreed to pay Antero Resources (a) \$125 million in cash if it delivers 176 million barrels or more of fresh water during the period between January 1, 2017 and December 31, 2019 and (b) an additional \$125 million in cash if it delivers 219 million barrels or more of fresh water during the period between January 1, 2018 and December 31, 2020.
+In connection with the Water Acquisition, Antero Midstream has agreed to pay Antero Resources (a) \$125 million in cash if it delivers 176 million barrels or more of fresh water during the period between January 1, 2017 and December 31, 2019 and (b) an additional \$125 million in cash if it delivers 219 million barrels or more of fresh water during the period between January 1, 2017 and December 31, 2018 and December 31, 2020.
 At the time of the Water Acquisition, Antero Midstream recorded a liability for the discounted net present value of the contingent acquisition consideration, and as time passes, it recognizes accretion expense.
 The liability is revalued each reporting period for any changes in assumptions.
 Based on Antero Resources' drilling plans Antero Midstream projects to meet both water delivery targets.
 The increase was due to one quarter of contingent acquisition consideration accretion incurred in the fourth quarter of 2015.

 Depreciation expense.
 Total depreciation expense increased by 63%, from \$53.0 million for the year ended December 31, 2014 to \$86.7 million for the year ended December 31, 2015.
 Gathering and compression depreciation expense increased by 65%, from \$36.8 million for the year ended December 31, 2014 to \$60.8 million for the year ended December 31, 2015.
-The increase was primarily due to gathering and processing placed in service and depreciated in 2015, as well as a full period of depreciation for the assets placed in service during 2014.
-Water handling and treatment depreciation expense increased by 60%, from \$16.2 million for the year ended December 31, 2014 to \$25.9 million for the year ended December 31, 2015.
-The increase was primarily due to water assets placed in service and depreciated in 2015, as well as a full period of depreciation for the assets placed in service during 2014.
+The increase was primarily due to gathering and processing placed in service and depreciated in 2015, as well as a full period of depreciation for the year ended December 31, 2014 to \$25.9 million for the year ended December 31, 2015.
+The increase was primarily due to water assets placed in service and depreciation for the year ended becember 31, 2014 to \$25.9 million for the year ended December 31, 2015.
+The increase was primarily due to water assets placed in service and depreciation for the assets placed in service and depreciated in 2015, as well as a full period of depreciation for the assets placed in service during 2014.